ToucanToco/weaverbird/docs/_docs/contributing/new-step.md

 #### In the search bar

-Searchable actions are defined in the `SEARCH_ACTION` constant in `ui/src/components/constants.ts`.
+Searchable actions are defined in the `ACTION_CATEGORIES` constant in `ui/src/components/constants.ts`.
 All actions from `ACTION_CATEGORIES` are imported.
-You should add in `type: 'Others actions'` any action not defined in `ACTION_CATEGORIES`, such as contextual ones.
+You should add in `type: 'Others actions'` any action not defined in other category, such as contextual ones.

 ## Adding documentation